 This Salmon River Mountains subrange is found in the range’s extreme southwest corner above the confluence of the North Fork Payette River and the Payette River.
-ID-55 and the North Fork Payette River form the subrange’s western boundary, while the Middle Fork Payette River form the range’s rather indefinite eastern boundary.
-The Warm Lake highway is the northern boundary and the Payette River and the Banks/Lowman Highway mark the southern boundary.
+ID-55 and the North Fork Payette River form the subrange’s western boundary; the Middle Fork Payette River form the range’s rather indefinite eastern boundary.
+The Warm Lake Highway is the northern boundary; the Payette River and the Banks/Lowman Highway mark the southern boundary.

-The North Fork Range is covered in the book on pages 116 and 117.
-Use this link to see all the North Fork Range peaks included on this website: North Fork Range peaks.
+The North Fork Range is discussed on Pages 116-117 of the book.
+Use this link to see all of the North Fork Range Peaks included on this website: North Fork Range Peaks.

 Mountain Range: Western Salmon River Mountains